dsa-ntc/handbook/docs/organizational-structure.md

 ## Leadership

 The NTC is led by a **[Steering Committee (SC)](/docs/steering-committee.md)** of 7 members.
-Members of the SC are selected per the NPC's open applications standards once a year, and serve from October 1st to the following September 30th.
+Members of the SC are selected per the National Political Committee's (NPC) open applications standards once a year, and serve from October 1st to the following September 30th.
+Applications are reviewed by the NPC's liaison to the NTC, and passed to the NPC with recommendations and comments for approval.
 Annual applications for SC candidacy open in August, with new SC members being confirmed at the end of September.

 The SC meets twice a month and publishes meeting minutes, which can be found in the NTC Google Drive.
 Such meetings are generally open to NTC's membership, unless they pertain to sensitive issues such as security.
 Current members of the NTC SC can be found **[here](https://docs.google.com/spreadsheets/d/1n3i9pnLHmOJ4yOFM9rBIzuDEoakuzphUpMMTPc2iY4A/edit?usp=sharing)**.